EA: Respawn has multiple games launching ‘by next holiday’

 At the same time, it’s possible that EA has Respawn working on something new or even a mobile game.
 Respawn has done work in mobile before, and that would make sense instead of launching to large games from the same studio in a sixth-month period.

-No. Seriously.
+No, seriously.
 Titanfall 3

 But I still lean toward Titanfall 3.
 EA probably won’t have a Star Wars: Battlefront game next year, and Jedi: Fallen Order is more like a God of War, according to sources close to the development.
 The publisher also won’t have a new Battlefield ready in time for 2019 (and it wouldn’t want to with its plans for live services for Battlefield V).
 That creates an opportunity to launch a new shooter for the holidays.
 On top of that, we know that the Respawn team working on Jedi: Fallen Order is not the same exact team that worked on Titanfall 2.
 So it’s likely that the development house has worked on both games in parallel.